weiyaw/MP/README.md

 ## Installation
 The `pr_copula` package can be installed by runnning the following in the main folder:
 ```
-python3 setup.py install
+pip3 install ./
 ```
 or the following if you'd like to make edits to the package:
 ```
-python3 setup.py develop
+ pip3 install -e ./
 ```
 We recommend doing so in a clean virtual environment if reproducing the experimental results is of interest.

 Please check the [JAX](https://github.com/google/jax) page for instructions on installing JAX for CPU versus GPU usage - both should work with `pr_copula` for general use.
 Note that for the numerical values and plots in the paper, the CPU version was used for reproducibility due to the non-determinism of GPU calculations, and timing was carried out on the GPU version.
-For full reproducibility of the experiments in the paper, please use the versions installed by `setup.py`, that is `jax==0.2.6` and `jaxlib==0.1.57`.
+For full reproducibility of the experiments in the paper, please use the versions installed by `setup.py`, that is `jax==0.4.25` and `jaxlib==0.4.25`.

+**UPDATE (19/03/2024)**: Due to updating of the packages used for optimization since the publication, some of the chosen hyperparameters may be slightly different to the original paper.
+Please contact me if there are any significant deviations.

 The suggested version of R is ≥4.0 for the MCMC examples.
 Please install the `dirichletprocess` package [here](https://cran.r-project.org/web/packages/dirichletprocess/index.html).